A whopping 27 neighborhoods makes up the city of Hawaii Kai.

 Koolani is centrally located between Ala Moana and Ward Village.

 A proposed transit-oriented development in midtown Ala Moana.

 Pacifica Honolulu offers 492 condos with unique floor plans.

-Launiu is a proposed luxury condo development in Ward Village.
+Launiu is a proposed mixed-use luxury tower with 486 condos.

 As a leasehold property, the buyer, in a sense, is renting the property.
 In addition to the cost of the condo, an agreed-upon annual or monthly lease amount is determined.
 At the end of the lease, usually 40-50 years, a new lease may be created, the lease discontinued and the property reverting to the leaseholder, or the option to buy the lease offered.
 Generally, a leasehold property is not as expensive as a comparable fee simple property.
 The buyer may be planning to sell the unit before the lease expires or may hope that an offer to buy the lease is given.
 A fee simple property is one in which a buyer purchases the condo.